solace/obsidian-slugify-heading-filename/README.md

 ## Use Case

 - A subset of your vault will be published, and you want web-safe and SEO friendly slugs based on filename
+- There are probably others

+## Limitations

+This is most likely incompatible with [obsidian-filename-heading-sync](https://github.com/dvcrn/obsidian-filename-heading-sync).
+But if you use the exclusion regex from that plugin in the inclusion regex for this one, it will ensure there is no overlap.

 ## Troubleshooting